 At high altitude, the standard carburetor air-fuel mixture will be too rich.
 Performance will decrease, and fuel consumption will increase.
 A very rich mixture will also foul the spark plug and cause hard starting.
+Operation at an altitude that differs from that at which this engine was certified, for extended periods of time, may increase emissions.

 High altitude performance can be improved by specific modifications to the carburetor.
-If you always operate your lawnmower at altitudes above 5,000 feet (1,500 meters), have your servicing dealer perform this carburetor modification.
+If you always operate your lawn mower at altitudes above 5,000 feet (1,500 meters), have your servicing dealer perform this carburetor modification.
+This engine when operated at high altitude with the carburetor modifications for high altitude use will meet each emission standard throughout its useful life